tdcam/scale23x-iam/README.md

 ansible-freeipa package installed, which contains the role for the freeipa server.
 This works on Fedora, RHEL, or CentOS Stream.

+Note that the TSIG keys used in this are for illustration only.
+They were used for my demo, and that demo environment has already been nuked.

 I installed the IdM server with the following settings.
 Obviously, change things like the hostname, domain name, realm name, etc. to values which match your environment.